DAY 1. Lomas de Lachay and Paraiso.

 DAY 12.
 Andamarca valley.

 We will make an excursion into the drier Andamarca valley in the Mantaro drainage with several stops on the way.
-A number of endemic birds have been aloing this stretch, including some taxa that are not officially named such as Black-spectacled Brush Finch, “Mantaro” Wren (undescribed), “Mantaro” Thornbird (undescribed), Fire-throated Metaltail (E), Eye-ringed Thistletail (E), “Milpo” Tapaculo (undescribed), Junin Tapaculo, Koepcke’s Screech-Owl, Marcapata Spinetail weskei race (E) and an unsdescribed form of Azara’s Spinetail.
-Night in Colibri Cloud Forest Lodge Day 13.
-Satipo road
+A number of endemic birds have been along this stretch, including some taxa that are not officially named such as Black-spectacled Brush-Finch, “Mantaro” Wren (undescribed), “Mantaro” Thornbird (undescribed), Fire-throated Metaltail (E), Eye-ringed Thistletail (E), Jalca Tapaculo (recently described - used to be known as "Milpo Tapaculo"), Junin Tapaculo, Koepcke’s Screech-Owl, Marcapata Spinetail weskei race (E) and an undescribed form of Azara’s Spinetail.
+Night in Colibri Cloud Forest Lodge.

 DAY 13.
 Satipo road